 To comply with Instagram's Promotion Policy you should also make it clear that your contest isn't sponsored by or associated with Instagram, and provide users with your contest's terms and conditions.
 You can share these in your contest post, or to keep things tidy you can leave them in a comment or link off to them from your bio.

 Your terms and conditions should include any relevant dates, entry restrictions, how the winner will be selected and what the prize is.
-You should also make it perfectly clear that by entering your contest users are giving you permission to repost and use their content.
+You should also make it perfectly clear that by entering your contest users are giving you permission to repost and use their content which is incredibly easy when you run your photo contest with Gleam.

 Promoting A Photo Contest